 - Use simple vocabulary and avoid jargon and acronyms that are industry specific.
 Remember, you are writing for the general public.

 - Be brief.
-A good press release will only be one half page to three-quarters of a page double-spaced.
+A good press release will only be a one-half page to three-quarters of a page double-spaced.

 - Include a picture if you have one.
 Make sure and identify any people in the photograph.